bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Mytropolsky/">Yurii Alekseevich Mitropolskii</a>

 ### 1918
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Robinson/">Gilbert de Beauregard Robinson</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Robinson/">Abraham Robinson</a>
-: A Canadian mathematician best known for his work on combinatorics and the representation theory of the symmetric groups.
+: A Polish-born mathematician best known for the development of non-standard analysis.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gilbarg/">David Gilbarg</a>